Everyplay/developer-quiz/README.md

 ## Programming task

 Implement function `diff` to find changed values in two JSON objects.
-You can use any programming language but no external libraries allowed.
+You can use any programming language but no external libraries allowed (except you can add a JSON parsing library if needed) .
 Consider the performance of your implementation while keeping your code elegant.
 Provide code, tests & instructions how to run the tests.
 Given for example:
 ```
 first = {
   "foo": {